jberger/PresentationNamespaces/public/presentation.md

 * This talk doesn't use strict/warnings
 * You should ALWAYS use them
-* This talk will actually teach you why :P
+* This talk will actually teach you (partly) why :P

 ---